|

 I smiled (maybe even giggled) before revealing the disappointing news.
 No, I was not John Malkovich.
 The end.

 Not so fast there, Sugar.
 Nope.
 She was sure of it.
-Absolutely certain, perturbed at my refusal to acknowledge the secret of my identity.
-“Yes you are.”
+Absolutely certain, perturbed at my refusal to acknowledge the secret of my identity, she assured me, “Yes you are.”
 Victorious and smug, the wretch had revealed the real me.

 Craig Schwartz (John Cusack): It raises all sorts of philosophical questions about the nature of self, about the existence of the soul.
 Am I me?

-I guess I could be coaxed into agreeing that, back then (so many pounds ago, in a brain cell far far away), there was a rather distant resemblance between the actor and that version of me, but certainly not enough for a stranger to swear by.
-And yet, there I was, outside of myself, exposed as a fraud.
-A liar.
+I guess I could be coaxed into agreeing that, back then so many pounds ago, in a brain cell far away, there might have been a distant resemblance between the actor and that version of me, but certainly not enough for a stranger to swear by.
+And yet, there I was, outside of myself, exposed as a fraud, a liar.
 For a fleeting and rather bizarre moment, I was suddenly forced into the persona of actor who apparently did not want to be outed in public.
-Didn’t want the commotion.
+I guess I didn’t want the commotion.
+Maybe I didn’t want to sign an autograph.
 It was strange.
 Not only was I no longer myself (as she insisted) but there I also was, flat out refusing to admit who I really was (John Malkovich).

 It was many years later that a funny little film about getting in the head of John Malkovich would come out, and years later still, I would come upon a tangent again—this world of strange dimensions and mistaken identities—as I watched John Malkovich play the real life Alan Conway, who as it was, duped people into thinking that he was the reclusive film director, Stanley Kubrick.